digipet007/Star-Trek-Battle-Arena/README.md

 *HTML
 *CSS
-*Javascript
-*uses jQuery to dynamically update the HTML
+*uses Javascript and jQuery to dynamically update the HTML

 ## Contributing